-Jennifer was Certified by the Law Society of Upper Canada as a Specialist in Family Law in 2004 and was Accredited in Family Mediation, Child Protection Mediation and Elder Mediation (Oct 24) by the Ontario Association for Family Mediation.
-She has served as President since 2013.
+Jennifer practiced family law since 1988 and was Certified by the Law Society of Upper Canada as a Specialist in Family Law in 2004.
+She served as the President of the Ontario Association for Family Mediation from 2013 to 2018.

 Jennifer is also on the Board of Directors for Windsor Life Centre, a Woman’s Addiction Treatment Centre and the Past-President of the Autism Society of Ontario (Windsor) and the Summit Centre for Preschoolers with Autism.